One goal in eight games: Inside Sancho's post-Man Utd saga slump | Goal.com

 His dribbling has become more successful too, with a success rate of 62 per cent, a new personal high, while he is on target to match his chances created numbers from previous seasons.

-All that is missing at the moment is goals and assists, leading Dortmund head coach Lucien Favre to comment that the transfer talk was to blame.
+All that is missing at the moment are goals and assists, leading Dortmund head coach Lucien Favre to comment that the transfer talk was to blame.

 "Every player has slow periods," Favre told reporters before Sancho scored against Zenit in the Champions League in late October.
 "There was a lot of talk about Jadon in the summer, something like that can also have an influence.